bluenote-1577/sylph/README.md

-# sylph -  metagenomic profiling with ANIs for shotgun metagenomes
+# sylph - fast and precise species-level metagenomic profiling with ANIs

 ## Introduction